whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 You-are-awesome Feedback:  I think our collaborative work styles really meshed well together.
 Had a ton of fun working on this project with Kyle.
 Kyle is an excellent coder, and there is a ton to learn from him.
 I would be very pleased to work with Kyle again.
 10/10

+Feedback to Nick G. :
+ Nick is a lot of fun to work with.
+He brings a code attitude as well as excellent code to the table.
+Working with him, there was no challenge that was insurmountable.
+I hope I work with him on future projects again.

+Constructive Feedback: It is hard for me to think of something that Nick needs to improve upon.
+I would say that a good area to improve, would be to be more available when working remote.
+Often times, the group would wait for a good amount of time waiting for Nick to check out a pull request.
+This was not a problem in this particular project (it was not too hard) but it would be a problem for a bigger, more difficult project.

+Feedback to Laszlo:

+Positive Feedback: Working with Laszlo has been a real pleasure.
+Laszlo is an excellent coder, a great personality, and an incredibly intelligent person.
+His love for tables and thorough testing is legendary (and contagious) and I hope that I get paired with him on a project again.

+Constructive Feedback: I think Laszlo's code and intelligence is very high level.
+Sometimes, this makes it difficult to follow.
+It would behoove Laszlo to do better at explaining his code in some instances.
+This is a very small issue however.
+Considering that English is not Laszlo's primary language, he does a wonderful job of communicating.

+Feedback to Daniel:

+Positive Feedback: Daniel did an excellent job as Project Manager.
+He made sure every card we were given was completed, he was fair, he trusted the team, he's smart, and is a wonderful coder.
+Daniel was always available for communication and did a really good job of organizing waffle cards and getting the group together for meetings.
+I would be honored to work with Daniel again on a project.

+Constructive Feedback: I challenge Daniel to speak his voice more often.
+I think he is incredibly intelligent, and I know for a fact he has really good ideas.
+He is also very quiet.
+Speak up, Daniel!
+You're ideas rock.
+Also, like me, practice your styling.

 ### Being a Community Member

 Josh's Feedback to me: